kfogel/presidential-speeches/README.md

 Presidential Speeches
 =====================

-This repository holds the raw text of 978 presidential speeches, and some open source code for doing (so far rudimentary) analysis of them.
+This repository holds the raw text of over 900 U.S. presidential speeches, and some open source code for doing (so far rudimentary) analysis of them.

 The texts come from [The Miller Center](https://millercenter.org/the-presidency/presidential-speeches)